 I have worked in the gaming industry for almost 10 years so kind of take a lot of stuff for granted.
 When I’m waffling on about No Deposit Bonuses, Video Slots, Sticky Wilds and Free Spins I just assume that everyone knows what I’m talking about.
 But I forget that many people are new to this scene and may need a little help with the terminology.
 Today I’m going to talk about ‘Free Spins’, all the different kinds and to explain if they really are free or not.

-So, very basically a Free Spin is the chance to spin the reels on a Netent video slot, without paying for it yourself.
-If you have Free Spins on a certain game, when you click ‘Spin’ nothing will be taken from your balance.
-Lots of Netent games include a Free Spins bonus round, but none of this applies to those, today we’re talking about the Free Spins that casinos credit to your player account.
+So, very basically, a Free Spin is a free bet on a slot machine that can award winnings like a regular spin.
+If you have Free Spins on a certain game, nothing will be taken from your balance when you click ‘Spin’.
+Lots of games include a Free Spins bonus round, but you have to win those by playing the games.
+However, Free Spins given by casinos are automatic and are useable right away.

 You’ll often hear about Free Spins and ‘No Deposit Free Spins‘ but what is the difference?
 Well it’s pretty simple.
 To get Free Spins, you’re required to make a deposit first.
 For example “Deposit €20 and get 100 Free Spins!”.
 Whereas with No Deposit Free Spins you don’t need to make a deposit to get them.
 Some casinos offer them as part of the welcome bonus, simply create your account and you’ll instantly have No Deposit Free Spins to use, and others will reward you periodically as a loyal player by emailing you and saying “hey, we just added a bunch of Free Spins to your account!”.

 Yup.
 Although you don’t pay for the spin, any winnings from the spin will be added to your balance.
 They may come with wagering requirements, which I’ll talk about shortly, but not always.